sdclibbery/bmt/README.md

  x Change selected
  x Limit to range on display
- x Actions only operate on selected
+ x Actions only operate on selected x When limit buy or sell, create tight limit stop x Move order needs to move BOTH price and stopPx if both are present
-* When limit buy or sell, create tight limit stop and 2x or 3x limit take profit
+* When limit buy or sell, create 2x or 3x limit take profit
 * Maybe build risk/reward steps into the open flow to slow things down and enforce process
 * Log order fills (can do by checking order ids against trade stream?)
 * Log position close with pnl